denverlibrary/Drupal8-search_dropdown/README.md

 So search_dropdown.module builds the dropdown box, search_dropdown.js sends them to the different search pages when the user clicks the "Search" button or presses enter.

-All you should need to do is put this module in your sites/[Your site]/modules/custom director.
+All you should need to do is put this module in your sites/[Your site]/modules/custom directory.
 Modify the lines listed above to fit the needs of your site and enable the module.
 The dropdown should work just like ours.